-At the successful completion of the Bachelor Program in Environmental and Applied Geology (EAG), graduates should be able to:
+At the successful completion of the Bachelor of Science (B.Sc.) in Environmental and Applied Geology (EAG), graduates should be able to:

-1. Outline, apply and integrate a broad range of fundamental concepts in basic areas of Earth Sciences such as: Minerals, Rocks, Stratigraphy, Structural Geology, Geophysics, Geochemistry, Petroleum Geology, GIS, Hydrogeology, Engineering Geology, and Earth processes.
+2. Outline, apply and integrate a broad range of fundamental concepts in basic areas of Earth Sciences such as: Minerals, Rocks, Stratigraphy, Structural Geology, Geophysics, Geochemistry, Petroleum Geology, GIS, Hydrogeology, Engineering Geology, and Earth processes

-5. Utilize standard laboratory equipment, modern instrumentation, and classical techniques to carry out experiments, appropriately record and analyze the results including the use of graphs, error analysis and computational techniques related to Geology.
+3. Utilize standard laboratory equipment, modern instrumentation, and classical techniques to carry out experiments, appropriately record and analyze the results including the use of graphs, error analysis and computational techniques related to the different fields of Geology.

-6. Adhere to the proper procedures and safety regulations for safely working in a lab.
+4. Adhere to the proper procedures and safety regulations during laboratory and field work.

-8. Communicate and disseminate clearly and effectively in both written and oral forms, utilizing information and communication technology in accessing databases and international information in science.
+6. Communicate and disseminate clearly and effectively in both written and oral forms.